DaveL17/Announcements/README.md

-# Announcements

-An Indigo plugin for creating strings to be used with audio announcements.
+Create complex announcement strings for use with your favorite Indigo audio service.